bmabsout/Thesis/src/chapters/08_synthesis_future.typ

 ==== Loss functions as FPL <chap:synthesis:future:ml:loss_functions>
 Due to the usage of the power mean, various existing loss functions used in ML can be expressed as FPL formulas.
 Notice that minimizing the $L_p$ norm is equivalent to minimizing $pmean(p)$ as $L_p/n^p = pmean(p)$ where n is the number of samples (a constant).
 As this behavior only differs when we take $p -> 0$, these losses can then be thought of in terms of logical formula, especially when the inputs are values in $[0, 1]$.

-Another relation is the cross-entropy loss as it can be expressed as $sum f_a log(f_b)$.
-This allows us to use the power mean to aggregate the loss functions of multiple objectives, and to use the FPL formulas to reason about the behavior of the system.
+Another relation is the cross-entropy loss as it can be expressed as $- sum f_a log(f_b)$.
+Exponentiated it becomes $product f_b ^f_a$, this is equivalent to the FPL formula $vecand^0 f_b^f_a$.
+Unlike taking the log which is often used for its monotinicity property to allow for better numerical stability, we can instead use the geometric mean which will produce a value that is representative of performance allowing the composition with other losses while retaining the meaning of the range of values.

-==== Game Theoretical Extensions
+==== Game Theoretical Studies
+The games that characterize the competition between multiple objectives can be made precise within game theoretical notions.
+This would allow one to study the games where the power mean is the optimal utility function to use, allowing us to reason about how the selection of the $p$ parameter affects the behavior of the optimization.

 ==== Complexity theory
+One can also study the complexity class of finding formula that specify a given behavior.
+A conjecture put forth here is that the hardness of solving for linear scalarization is greater than the hardness of solving for FPL formulas in a general class of problems.
+The intuition is that competitive dynamics cause chaotic behavior in optimizing linear scalarization, while FPL formulas can be seperately optimized then composed.

 === Application Domains <chap:synthesis:future:applications>